 - We selected a sample of properties where either the fair value change from prior year or significant assumptions fell outside our expectations, based on our understanding of the geographical real estate market for the specific asset type.
 For this sample of real estate properties, we evaluated the significant assumptions, including capitalization rates and stabilized net operating income which includes vacancy and rental income, by comparison to the expected real estate market benchmark range for similar assets, in similar locations.
-We also considered whether there were any additional asset-specific characteristics that may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We assessed the accuracy of management's historical fair value estimates through comparison to transactions to acquire and dispose of interests in real estate properties completed by the REIT during the year. - We evaluated the REIT's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRSs.
+We also considered whether there were any additional asset-specific characteristics that may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We evaluated the REIT's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRSs.